 In 1861 a fresh threat loomed, so the Redoubt was remodelled to take heavier 68-pound cannon, and the defences strengthened with granite facings to take the brunt of enemy fire.
-In 1872 a trio of 12 ton muzzle loading guns replaced 3 earlier cannon.
+In 1872 a trio of 12-ton muzzle loading guns replaced 3 earlier cannons.
 Then in 1903 3 more 12 pounder guns replaced older models.

-Restoration began in 1969 and the Redoubt Fort is the largest historic monument in Britain being restored and managed by a volunteer group.
+Restoration began in 1969 and the Redoubt Fort is the largest historical monument in Britain being restored and managed by a volunteer group.